By Kaitlyn Ersek on Apr 8, 2021 10:00:00 AM

-As decomposition of dead plant matter and animals occurs, nutrients held within the plant matter or animal is released to the soil.
+As the decomposition of dead plant matter and animals occurs, nutrients held within the plant matter or animal are released into the soil.
 This end result of the decomposition is known as humus.
 This humus represents up to 1 to 5% of the dry weight of the soil.
 Because it is rich in nutrients, humus can be extremely valuable to the plant.
 It is also a “sink” to retain moisture.

 On the other hand, if there is too much humus present in the soil, the soil may retain too much water, creating unhealthy conditions.
-Breakdown of humus is carried out by bacteria, fungi, and other organisms like earthworms.
-For example, earthworms will excrete nitrogen when consuming humus.
+The breakdown of the humus is carried out by bacteria, fungi, and other organisms like earthworms.
+For example, earthworms will excrete nitrogen when consuming hummus.
 To create rich humus or organic matter, some farmers or growers will create compost, providing a fertile ground for plant growth.

 Some humus is never degraded because it’s bound inside soil aggregates or bound tightly to charged clay particles.
 The remaining humus is eventually decomposed.